• Skip to main content

 Mahmud II paved the way for reform and westernization in the Ottoman Empire.
 The Janissary army (Ottoman elite troops), which had lost its function, was removed and replaced by an army in the western order.
 Clothes and lifestyle were adapted to the modern world.

-Insider’s Note: One of the most striking visual clues to the Ottoman Empire’s cultural transformation can be found in the portrait gallery of Topkapi Palace.
-Compare the traditional depiction of Sultan Selim III, seated on a divan in classical Ottoman style, with the portrait of Sultan Mahmud II in a Western-style military uniform reminiscent of Napoleon.
-This sharp contrast reveals how rapidly the royal court embraced European aesthetics during the 19th century.
+Insider’s Note: One of the most revealing visual clues to the Ottoman Empire’s cultural transformation can be found in the portrait gallery of Topkapi Palace.
+Compare the traditional portrayal of Sultan Selim III, seated on a divan in classical Ottoman style, with the portrait of Sultan Mahmud II wearing a Western-style military uniform reminiscent of Napoleon.
+This striking contrast vividly shows how rapidly the imperial court embraced European aesthetics during the 19th century.

 3. Who Built the Dolmabahce Palace?